axgdev/Xabe.FileLock/README.md

 ## License ##

-Xabe.FileLock is licensed under MIT - see [License](LICENSE.md) for details.
+Xabe.FileLock.WithTimeout is licensed under MIT - see [License](LICENSE.md) for details.